 - Are declared ineligible to enter or return to the college for academic or disciplinary reasons

 Cancellation: You must be officially released from the obligations under the Residence and Food Service Contract by the Director of Residential/ Student Life before vacating the hall or leaving the meal plan.
 Without official release and proper check out, charges continue and you are obligated to fulfill the terms of the contract.

 Formal “Complete” Checkout: If you acquire a release from your contract and are vacating your hall assignment, you must check out properly with the hall staff (See section “Checking Out Permanently From Halls”).
 If your room or common area has not been damaged beyond normal wear and tear, and if you have no outstanding financial obligations to the college, you will receive the $150 deposit, minus any amount owed and the laundry facility charge.
 It will be mailed to you within 30 days.

 All residents must vacate residence halls during winter break.
 Students who wish to stay in the residence halls for the Thanksgiving break must notify the Housing Office at least one week in advance.
 There is no food service available during the Thanksgiving Break.

-Residences are more than convenient places to sleep and study.
-Residences at Cochise College will give you a first taste of independent living.
+Residence halls are more than convenient places to sleep and study.
+Living on campus at Cochise College will give you a first taste of independent living.
 More importantly, living in our residence community will make the college experience unforgettable.

 Desert View Townhouses are townhouse-style dorms that can accommodate eight students at double occupancy.